awsdocs/amazon-redshift-management-guide/doc_source/query-editor-v2-using.md

 1. In **S3 URIs**, choose **Browse S3** to look for the Amazon S3 bucket that contains the data to load\.

-1. If the specified Amazon S3 bucket isn't in the same AWS Region with the target Amazon Redshift cluster, then choose the **S3 file location** for the AWS Region where the data is located\.
+1. If the specified Amazon S3 bucket isn't in the same AWS Region with the target table, then choose the **S3 file location** for the AWS Region where the data is located\.

 1. Choose **This file is a manifest file** if the Amazon S3 file is actually a manifest containing multiple Amazon S3 bucket URIs\.